fqantonio/GoingInductive/README.md

   3. in the **learning transfer** process;
   3. Grade 7 and males, in less degree of concern, seems to benefit less from this change.

-**Bottom of line**, if you don't want to take the risks, change conditional to have a student group more adapted to school and if you want to increase the lab practices skills.
+**Bottom line**, if you don't want to take the risks, change conditional to have a student group more adapted to school and if you want to increase the lab practices skills.

 RISKS:
   1. In the **learning transfer** and **academic results**, there is the risk that the less adapted to the school environment suffer more with this strategic change;
-  2. For **behavior**, specifically in aspect of following social and behavioral classroom rules, there is a major negative [^???] impact in all samples: the risk of loosing control of the students group inside the classroom is real, but note that, although, the assessment were all positive: median change from 81 to 74%, which means that the behavior was above 50% and didn't represent a thread to the classroom learning environment;
+  2. For **behavior**, specifically in aspect of following social and behavioral classroom rules, there is a major negative [^6] impact in all samples: the risk of loosing control of the students group inside the classroom is real, but note that, although, the assessment were all positive: median change from 81 to 74%, which means that the behavior was above 50% and didn't represent a thread to the classroom learning environment;

 CONCERNS:
   1. There seems to be a positive effect only in GRADE 8 and FEMALE groups for the **learning transfer**, the other groups the change don't have any effect.